 On the other side of Esplanade Park from the Nativity Cathedral, you will find the Radisson Blu Latvija Conference & SPA Hotel.
 (Please note there are several Radisson hotels in Riga.)
 Take the elevator up to the 26th floor of the hotel to get to the Skyline Bar.
 In addition to an amazing view of the city, the bar has a trendy atmosphere, fantastic cocktails, delicious food, and music.

 While we were there, we had the chance to chat with Julian, who recently moved from London to Riga to manage the Skyline Bar.
 He won best bar bartender at the London Club and Bar Awards.
-Now he is on a mission to make the Skyline Bar the best bar in the Baltic.
-I was impressed with the bar – it is already the best bar in Riga – and I can’t wait to see what Julian does with it.
+Now he is on a mission to make the Skyline Bar the best bar in the Baltics.
+It is already the best bar in Riga – and I can’t wait to see what Julian does with it.

 Radisson Blu Riga Skyline Bar Address: Elizabetes iela 55, 26th Floor